varmatieto/Repres_a1/PA1_template.md

 Please find the histogram of the total number of steps taken each day.

-The days filled with the mean for that 5-minute interval have a diferent colour.
+The days filled with the mean for that 5-minute interval have a different colour.